 Joanne’s Redlined Version:

-On a scale of 1-10, how effective are specialized housing units in managing inmate behavior relative to Restrictive Housing? *
+On a scale of 1-10, please indicate how effective new alternatives have been in managing inmate behaviors that would have have resulted in [R]estrictive [H]ousing placement previously.

-In your opinion, what are the potential drawbacks or challenges with using specialized housing units? *

-Have staff members received specific training on the operational use of specialized housing units? *
+Do staff members who are assigned to specialized units receive specific training on the purpose and operation of specialized housing units? *

 Yes No

+Suggested additional question from Joanne:

+Please identify what types of trainings those staff received:

-If your administration operates specialized housing units in which some privileges may be limited for some proportion of the population, as compared to General Population, what are the privileges that may be limited for a given individual?
+If your facility operates one or more specialized housing units in which some privileges may be limited for some or all of the persons housed on those units, as compared to the privileges afforded to the General Population, what are the privileges that may be limited for a given individual?
 Please select all that may apply. *

 Outdoor Recreation Time Indoor Recreation Time